ibexa/documentation-developer/docs/content_management/data_migration/exporting_data.md

 The optional `--siteaccess` option enables you to export (or import) data in a SiteAccess configuration's context.
 If not provided, the [default SiteAccess](multisite_configuration.md#default-siteaccess) is used.

-It is recommended that you use the SiteAccess of the target repository's Back Office.
+It is recommended that you use the SiteAccess of the target repository's back office.

 Specifying the SiteAccess can be mandatory, for example, when you use several SiteAccesses to handle [several languages](languages.md#using-siteaccesses-for-handling-translations).
 Export and import commands only work with languages supported by the context SiteAccess.